JiyaBhati/task1-data-cleaning-preprocessing/README.md

 Step2 : I found out the percentage of missing values using .isnull().mean()*100 , finding missing values in 'Age' , 'Embarked' and 'Cabin' .
 I dealt with them using Median for 'Age' , Mode for 'Embarked' and dropped the column 'Cabin' as it had about 77% missing data and including it would not be considered useful.

-Step3 : Categorical columns are'Sex' and 'Embarked' , I Use Label Encoding for 'Sex' ; One-hot encode 'Embarked' and convert the boolean values to int (1/0)
+Step3 : Categorical columns are 'Sex' and 'Embarked' , I Use Label Encoding for 'Sex' ; One-hot encode 'Embarked' and convert the boolean values to int (1/0)

 Step4 : Normalize/Standardize the numerical features
 To get all the numerical features on the same scale i standardized them using StandardScaler